tinapav47-ux/LUT_processor/README.md

 ## Description
 Application for creating of files PNG.
 The original cube image is already built into the program - just upload your .CUBE files and get ready-made PNG files.
+Add .CUBE to any image, regardless of size.
+Get a ready-made image with a presset.

 ## Technical Parameters
 - **Input:** .cube files (3D LUT)